Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Burwood had a median taxpayer income of $47,385 and an average income of $68,119 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is approximately national average, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164 during the same period.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $51,294 (median) and $73,739 (average).
-According to 2021 Census figures, household income ranks at the 46th percentile ($1,684 weekly), while personal income sits at the 25th percentile.
+The suburb of Burwood has a median taxpayer income of $47,385 and an average income of $68,119 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is approximately average nationally, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $51,294 (median) and $73,739 (average) as of September 2025.
+According to the 2021 Census figures, household income ranks at the 46th percentile ($1,684 weekly), while personal income sits at the 25th percentile.
 Income analysis reveals that the $1,500 - 2,999 bracket dominates with 27.7% of residents (4,982 people), aligning with regional levels where this cohort likewise represents 32.8%.
 Housing affordability pressures are severe, with only 80.6% of income remaining after housing costs, ranking at the 43rd percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income